ismaelpessa/PyMUSE/docs/source/tutorial.rst

     cube.create_ranges(z,width=10)

 To define the ranges that correspond to the [OII, Hb, OIII 4959,OIII 5007, Ha].
-This method will return the list of the rang/ of these transitions at redshift z, and the width given (in angstroms).
+This method will return the list of the ranges of these transitions at redshift z, and the width given (in angstroms).
 The method will only return those ranges that remains inside the MUSE wavelength range.
 Finally, if ``substract_cont`` is True, the flux level around the ranges given by wv_ranges will be substracted from the image